If you are like me, realizing that there is nothing wrong with wanting to be rich took some effort. A serious effort.

 There is Nothing Wrong with Wanting to Be Rich Because the Chronics Stress Many Poor People Makes Sick and Shortens Life

 This chronic stress then triggers excessively high levels of cortisol that can severely damage our health.
-In his acclaimed classic first published in 1994 ‘Why Zebras Don’t Get Ulcers – The Guide to Stress, Stress-Related Diseases, and Coping,’ the neurobiologist Robert M. Sapolsky details out a scary list of stress-related ailments.
+In his acclaimed classic first published in 1994 and updated repeatedly since then ‘Why Zebras Don’t Get Ulcers – The Guide to Stress, Stress-Related Diseases, and Coping,’ the neurobiologist Robert M. Sapolsky details out a scary list of stress-related ailments.

 Chronic stress can lead to ulcers, heart disease, and cancer.
 And continuous pressure can even destroy cells in the hippocampus of the brain and, in consequence, cause memory loss.
 All this is in part because of chronically high levels of cortisol damage different cells and organs in the body.